mayurwaghmode/DevOps-Connect/Linux/README.md

 	$sed 's/unix/linux/' myfile.txt

-By default, the sed command replaces the first occurrence of the pattern in each line and it wonâ€™t replace the second, thirdâ€¦occurrence in the line.
+By default, the sed command replaces the first occurrence of the pattern in each line and it won't replace the second, or third occurrence in the line.

 Replacing the nth occurrence of a pattern in a line :
 ---------------------------------------------------
 Use the /1, /2 etc flags to replace the first, and second occurrence of a pattern in a line.
-The below command replaces the second occurrence of the word unix with linux in a line.
+The below command replaces the second occurrence of the word Unix with Linux in a line.

 	$sed 's/unix/linux/2' geekfile.txt